Search

 Let’s dive in!

-As we go through this list, keep in mind that there’s no particular order of importance.
+As we go through the list of memory techniques you can start practicing with today, keep in mind that there’s no particular order of importance.

 They all matter and each one is well-worth spending time learning.

-The only catch is that a bit of time does need to be spent.
-But it will be worth it once you see the results of better memory flowing into your life.
+But every moment will be worth it once you see the results of better memory flowing into your life.

 One: Mnemonic Linking